themagicalmammal/howtolinux/README.md

 sudo apt install gnome-tweaks -y
 ```

-#### 1. Minimize Button
+#### 1. Minimize Button and Button Placement
 Minimize is an important button for gnome.
 I always wonder why they did not add it.
 While I think you can live without it if you use the Super key a lot.
-But, for me, the minimize button seems to be very useful. <br />
+But, for me, the minimize button seems to be very useful.
+Also you can get the left placement if you like it better that way. <br />
 You can also get the maximize button but it's not that useful because double-clicking the title bar does the job.<br /> <br />
 ![gnome-minimise](https://github.com/themagicalmammal/howtopopbuntu/blob/master/Screenshots/gnome-minimise.png)<br>
 #### 2. Battery Percentage
 This option is also pretty useful but only for a lappy.<br>
 #### 3. Optimizing Font
-I use custom resolution on my pc so fonts seem small to me so it make it better I use 1.11x font with anti aliasing to Subpixel.<br /> <br />
+I use custom resolution on my pc's so font seem small to me, so it make it better I use 1.11x font.
+I have set the hinting to full because hinting makes the font appear more crisp so that they are more readable.
+Also I have set the anti-aliasing to full pixels instead of sub-pixels because it has more font smoothing.<br /> <br />
 ![custom-font-size](https://github.com/themagicalmammal/howtopopbuntu/blob/master/Screenshots/custom-font-size.png) <br /> <br />

 ### Custom Resolution with Xrandr